Ulflander/compendium-js/README.md

 ## Part-of-Speech tags definition

 Here is the list of Part-of-Speech tags used by Compendium.

-See at the bottom newly introduced tags.
+### English

     , Comma                     ,
     : Mid-sent punct.           : ;